Skin Cancer: A Danger that is More than Skin Deep

 VISIA Skin Analysis System– The skin on the face is one of the most common areas to form skin cancer.
 The VISIA Skin Analysis System is a comprehensive diagnostic tool that scans the face in no less than eight different settings.
 It’s in-depth evaluation looks for troublesome areas.
 It can spot anything from acne to melanoma.
 At least three of its diagnostic settings specifically look for the growth of skin cancer.

 Photodynamic Therapy– In the event, that an actinic keratosis is discovered, the dermatologist can swiftly and effectively treat it with photodynamic light therapy.
 This treatment regimen can eradicate actinic keratosis before it can transform into squamous cell carcinoma.

 Mohs Surgery– One of the most effective treatments for skin cancers like squamous cell carcinoma and basal cell carcinoma is Mohs Surgery.
-This procedure is performed at both Sunflower Dermatology’s Riverside and St. Joseph’s locations.
+This procedure is performed at both Epiphany Dermatology’s Riverside and St. Joseph’s locations.

 What are Some Other Resources to Help Avoid Getting Skin Cancer?

 The majority of the cases of skin cancer are triggered by overexposure to UV radiation.
 When it comes to treating skin cancer, an ounce of prevention is truly worth a pound of cure.
 Below are listed a series of tips to help you enjoy your life and evade a potentially heartbreaking diagnosis of skin cancer.